mbrt/keygen-post/post.md

    error();
 ```

 We want to check if `error` is reachable, by using symbolic variables `SymVar_1` and `SymVar_2`, assigned to the program's variables `v1` and `v2`.
-In line 2 we have the condition `v1 > 0` and so, the symbolic engine adds a constraint `SymVar_1 > 0` for the branch taken or conversely `SymVar_1 <= 0` for the branch not taken.
+In line 2 we have the condition `v1 > 0` and so, the symbolic engine adds a constraint `SymVar_1 > 0` for the *true branch* or conversely `SymVar_1 <= 0` for the *false branch*.
 It then continues the execution trying with the first constraint.
 Whenever a new path condition is reached, new constraints are added to the symbolic state, until that condition is no more satisfiable.
 In that case, the engine backtracks and replaces some constraints with their negation, in order to reach other code paths.
 The execution engine tries to cover all code paths, by solving those constraints and their negations.
 For each portion of the code reached, the symbolic engine outputs a test case covering that part of the program, providing concrete values for the input variables.
-In the particular example given, the engine contunues the execution, and finds the condition `v2 == 0 && v1 <= 0` at line 4.
+In the particular example given, the engine continues the execution, and finds the condition `v2 == 0 && v1 <= 0` at line 4.
 The path formula becomes so: `SymVar_1 > 0 && (SymVar_2 == 0 && SymVar_1 <= 0)`, that is not satisfiable.
-The symbolic engine provides then values for the variables that satisfies the formula until that point.
-For example `SymVar_1 = 1` (and some random value for `SymVar_2`).
+The symbolic engine provides then values for the variables that satisfies the previous formula (`SymVar_1 > 0`).
+For example `SymVar_1 = 1` and some random value for `SymVar_2`.
 The engine then backtrack to the previous branch and uses the negation of the constraint, that is `SymVar_1 <= 0`.
 It then adds the negation of the current constraint to cover the false branch, obtaining `SymVar_1 <= 0 && (SymVar_2 != 0 || SymVar_1 > 0)`.
 This is satisfiable with `SymVar_1 = -1` and `SymVar_2 = 0`.
 This concludes the analysis of the program paths, and our symbolic execution engine can output the following test cases:

 * `v1 = 1`;
 * `v1 = -1`, `v2 = 0`.